 The topics for the five invited talks are focused on the physics within the inner kpc region.
 They will give an overview in the following subjects:

-3. Torus and connection with the circumnuclear star-formation
+3. Torus and connection with the circumnuclear star-formation: Ismael García Bernete

-Contributed talks and posters will focus on the above topics.
+Proceedings: Contributed talks and posters will focus on the above topics.
 After the meeting, authors of reviews, contributed talks, and posters will be invited to proceedings to be published to contribute to RevMexAA (Revista Mexicana de Astronomía y Astrofísica, https://www.astroscu.unam.mx/RMxAA/).
+Below the QR with all the info for the proceedings.

 SOC